Billy Papke: Death

 Near the time of his death, he was working as a "host" at Jim Flynn's Cafe in Los Angeles, a beer hall named after the heavyweight boxer.
 He had recently refereed a boxing match.

-Papke died on November 27, 1936, by suicide, after first killing his wife.
+Papke died on November 27, 1936, by suicide, after first killing his ex-wife.
 The violent incident may have been a result of undiagnosed brain dementia suffered from years of trauma in the ring.
-It occurred at his wife Edna's residence on Balboa Island, part of Newport Beach, south of Los Angeles in Southern California.
-Papke was disappointed about his wife's recent divorce and was hoping for a reconciliation.
-Both he and his wife were buried at Mt.
+It occurred at his ex-wife Edna's residence on Balboa Island, part of Newport Beach, south of Los Angeles in Southern California.
+Papke was disappointed about his recent divorce and was hoping for a reconciliation.
+Both he and his former wife were buried at Mt.
 View Cemetery in Altadena, California, slightly North of Pasadena and Los Angeles.
 He left three sons with whom he lived, Robert, Clifford, and William A. Papke Jr.

 He is a primary character in the novel, The Killings of Stanley Ketchel, (2005), by James Carlos Blake.